pepfar-datim/datim-validation/README.md

 require(datimvalidation)

 #Adjust this to the location of your own credentials file.
-secrets<-"/home/littebobbytables/.secrets/datim.json"
+secrets <- "/home/littebobbytables/.secrets/datim.json"
 loadSecrets(secrets)

 #Adjust this to point to the location of your data payload.
-datafile<-"/home/littebobbytables/mydata.csv"
+datafile <- "/home/littebobbytables/mydata.csv"
-d<-d2Parser(filename = datafile ,type = "csv")
+d <- d2Parser(filename = datafile ,type = "csv")

 #You may need to adjust the datasets to match those which you are submitting data for.
 #If you get non-empty data frames here, then your data has issues.